These days we spend a lot of time sitting.

 Awareness and Persistence is Key to Fixing a Posterior Pelvic Tilt

-And that’s the end of the step by step process to fixing a posterior pelvic tilt.
+And that’s the end of the step by step process of fixing a posterior pelvic tilt.

 An important thing to remember is that the road to recovery could be one that is long and windy.

-Your posterior pelvic tilt didn’t develop overnight but was most likely caused through years of poor posture.
+Your posterior pelvic tilt didn’t develop overnight but was most likely caused by years of poor posture.

 That being said, if you implement these exercises into a regular schedule and more importantly, do not place your body in a posterior pelvic tilt, results can be quite quick.